Buying property in Portugal is more popular than ever. From its stable economy to a favorable tax regime, growing tourism …

 Construction or renovation?
-This can be a big decision when you buy in Portugal, since everything’s new and you’re not really familiar with the market.
+This can be a big decision when you’re buying in Portugal, since everything’s new and you’re not really familiar with the market.
 When considering building your home in Portugal, you can choose either to build a new house or renovate an existing property.
 This guide will provide you with all the vital, up-to-date information you need to make the best possible decision.
-We work in cooperation with many construction companies in Portugal and have helped many clients to successfully complete their projects.
+We work in cooperation with many construction companies in Portugal and have helped many clients to successfully complete their projects!

 Choosing the right construction companies in Portugal when renovating or building your home is definitely an important decision.
 However, the local market can be confusing.
 Most construction services you find on the Internet are big firms that won’t work on a single property – smaller companies who’ll take on your project are much harder to find.
 When you work with Pearls of Portugal, we set you up with our trusted construction and architecture partners.
 Asking locals for recommendations is also a great option.